NorwegianRefugeeCouncil/core-uganda-pilot/api/README.md

 ### Implementation details

 This API leverages the work by the [kubernetes](https://github.com/kubernetes/kubernetes) team, especially around the `apimachinery` package.

-It also uses a [kine](https://github.com/k3s-io/kine) etcd3-compatible storage.
+The storage is implemented using `mongodb`

 It essentially is a very light version of the kubernetes `apiserver`.